What are Employment services?

 If you are age 55 or older and want to work, your local Area Agency on Aging may be able to help.
 Visit VirginiaNavigator and type "Area Agency on Aging" in the topic box and then put in your zip code or city/county.

-If you receive Medicaid benefits, Medicaid Works, allows workers with disabilities to earn higher income and keep more in resources, while ensuring Medicaid coverage.
+If you receive Medicaid benefits, Medicaid Works, allows workers with disabilities to earn a higher income and keep more in resources, while ensuring Medicaid coverage.

 What are the costs?

-For some services you must meet eligibility requirements, and services are contingent upon funding availability.
+For some services, you must meet eligibility requirements, and services are contingent upon funding availability.
 Most employment services do not have a cost, but some do.
 If you are under 18 and your family is able to pay, or if you were given a large worker's compensation claim, you might have to pay for all or some of your services.
 To get free services you must meet financial requirements.

 How do I qualify?